lexide/lazy-boy/README.md

 }
 ```

-This authoriser gets a users ID from the request* loads the user record from a data store and checks the users role
+This authoriser gets a users ID from the request URL (via the route object), loads the user record from a Data Access
-against the role that the route requires.
+Object and checks the user's role against the role that the route requires.
 If the two match then the check passes.

-This is a convoluted example that wouldn't be used in a real system, but serves to show how authorisers can be created
+This is a convoluted example that we wouldn't expect to be used in a real system, but serves to show how authorisers work
-and the types of things they should do.
-As a general rule, a single Authoriser should check a single thing, so that they
+and the things they can do.
+As a general rule, a single Authoriser should check a single thing, so that they are
-are composable and reusable.
+composable and reusable.

 Authorisers can be combined by using an `AuthoriserContainer`.
 This is itself an Authoriser, but one that loops over a
 list of other Authorisers, checking the request against each one in turn.
 It has two modes, "requireAll" and "requireOne",